 Said to have been developed in Mexico shortly before World War I, the event reputedly got its start when soldiers in Pancho Villa’s armed forces staked animals at various ranges to use for target practice.

 Rest assured no animals are harmed in the modern incarnation of the event, which uses metal silhouettes of targets including chickens, turkeys, pigs and rams.

-The aim is simple: Using an intermediate or large-bore centrefire handgun and 40 rounds of ammunition, knock all the targets over – no mean feat considering the furtherest one can be up to 200m away and out to 100m for rimfire!
+The aim is simple: Using a handgun and 40 rounds of ammunition, knock all the targets over – no mean feat considering the furtherest centrefire target can be up to 200m away and out to 100m for rimfire!

-The centrefire Pistol Metallic Silhouette match course of fire involves Chickens at 50m, Pigs at 100m, Turkeys at 100m and Rams at 200m.
+The Long Range Pistol Metallic Silhouette match course of fire involves Chickens at 50m, Pigs at 100m, Turkeys at 150m and Rams at 200m.

-Given the power required to knock over heavy metal targets at 200m, centrefire Pistol Metallic Silhouette competitions are one of only two disciplines in Queensland for which Weapons Licensing will issue an licence endorsement for a handgun larger than 9mm/.38 calibre (the other is Single Action Shooting).
+Given the power required to knock over heavy metal targets at 200m, Centrefire Pistol Metallic Silhouette competitions are one of only two disciplines in Queensland for which Weapons Licensing will issue an licence endorsement for a handgun larger than 9mm/.38 calibre (the other being Single Action Shooting).